antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

 # 2 - Preprocess

-In this example we generate slip distributions compatible with the estimated magnitude and location of the Mw 9.0 Tohoku earthquake (2011-03-11).
 In the preprocess part we firstly generate a mesh defined on the Kurils-Japan slab geometry.
 This has been defined in the framework of the project Slab 2.0 and is available at the web-page:

     https://www.sciencebase.gov/catalog/item/5aa4060de4b0b1c392eaaee2